5 Types Of Developmental Delays In Children & Ways To Manage

 Healthcare providers use developmental screening to diagnose the challenges children are experiencing.
 The process followed is (1) (11):

-The health professional may also want to know the details about the parents’ medical history or health condition.
-They may also want details about the mother’s pregnancy, maternal infections, or other related problems.
+Furthermore, the health professional may want to know the details about the parents’ medical history or health condition and the mother’s pregnancy, maternal infections, or other related problems.

 Doctor gathers child's medical details